sccn/sccn.github.io/Graveyard/BESA_(outdated).md

 likely release before 1998 since it was released before BESA 99 (in 1999).

-Our implementation in Dipfit (and Fieldtrip) was programmed by Robert Oostenveld and is based on the Habilschrift (sort of advanced PhD thesis that only exists in Germany) from Bernd Lutkenhoner from 1992.
+Our implementation in Dipfit (and FieldTrip) was programmed by Robert Oostenveld and is based on the Habilschrift (sort of advanced PhD thesis that only exists in Germany) from Bernd Lutkenhoner from 1992.
 That habilschrift is not available in pdf or online, but Robert Oostenveld